Try our Professional Plan free for 5 days.

 Nowadays, the ducking process can be completed in seconds with a few clicks of the mouse.

-Audio mixing is the process of optimising and combining multiple sounds into one or more channels.
+Audio mixing is the process of optimizing and combining multiple sounds into one or more channels.

 With the latest technology, the audio track is automatically analysed and processed to create a professional mix.